© University of Bremen

 Unusual Freeze-up of Hudson Bay

-This year, sea ice began to form on Hudson Bay and then stalled, with much of the bay still open water.
-Most, but not all, of the bears tracked by researchers are out on the band of ice along the shore.
+This year, sea ice began to form on Hudson Bay and then stalled, with much of the bay still open water in early December.
+By that date, most, but not all, of the bears tracked by researchers were out on the band of ice along the shore.
 We turned to three polar bear scientists for their thoughts on the unusual freeze-up—and what it means in terms of the big picture for polar bears.

 Dr. Andrew Derocher, professor of biological sciences at the University of Alberta and a long-time scientific advisor to Polar Bears International.
 He has studied the Western Hudson Bay population since 1984.